skvamme/pico_atlast/README.md

 Connect to the pico with
 <pre>cu --nostop -l /dev/ttyACM0 -s 115200</pre>
+If you are on a Mac, the serial port is something like
+<pre>sudo cu --nostop -l /dev/cu.usbmodem141201 -s 115200</pre>

 Now, you have the forth interpreter and compiler up and running.
 If you didn't make your own forth.h, turn off sixel scrolling in xterm with ctrl-middlemousebutton, and then type the forth word RUN